 that the Word of God may penetrate and enlighten our life.

 to help us in our personal reflection.

-a) Which is the aspect of Jesus’ attitude which has pleased you the most and which arose greatest admiration among the people in Jesus’ time?
+a) Which characteristic of Jesus’ attitude which has pleased you the most and which evoked greatest admiration among the people in Jesus’ time?

-b) Jesus’ concern for the disciples and his concern to accept and welcome the people well: both of these are important.
-Which one of these prevails in Jesus’ attitude?
+b) Jesus’ concern for the disciples and His concern to accept and welcome the people well: both of these are important.
+Which one of these predominates in Jesus’ attitude?

 d) Is the attitude of our community the same as that of Jesus?

-5. For those who wish to deepen more into the theme
+5. For those who wish to reach more deeply into the theme

 a) The context which enlightens the text: